Loading

-Amid the lingering echoes of New Years’ revelry, and armed with the remnants of a seasonal sniffle and post-holiday hangover, I arrived late, missing Declan McKenna’s set, but landing in front of the stage just in time to immerse myself in the anticipatory buzz preceding British rock lawds themselves – Foals.
+Sadly I miss Declan McKenna‘s set, but land in front of the stage, just in time to immerse myself in the anticipatory buzz preceding British rock-lawds, Foals.

-I had grabbed a last-minute hotel in the city, because this ol’ Woodford boy was not driving home, and I’m so glad I did.
+I had grabbed a last-minute hotel in the city, because this ol’ Woodford boy was not driving home.
+And I’m so glad I did.
 It meant I could expend every last fragment of my lethargy, solely on the legends I was soon to witness, and tip my sorry carcass straight back into bed in due course.

 Walking through my old stomping ground, of which I’ve seen many an awesome act pass through, I was inundated with some pretty colourful memories, as my chucks navigated their own way across the booze-soaked mezzanine.